 What future course of action has been agreed / decided upon?
-What was the outcome of the course of action?/ [/] no further action Signed: Date: Referred to: Designated Officer Date: The Language Body has developed guidance in line both): and has agreed that records of referrals to st child/young person/vulnerable adult should be kept locked away in a secure cabinet and access to the atutory bodies regarding a safeguarding issue about a for up to seven years.
-This information should be
+What was the outcome of the cours • of action?/ no further action Signed: Date: Referred to: Designated Officer Date: both): and has agreed that records of idance in line with the Data Protection Act 1998 (NI or ROI or eferrals to statutory bodies regarding a safeguarding issue about a ould be kept for up to seven years.
+This information should be ccess to the keys strictly controlled.